Consent to Adoption in Quebec: The 30-Day Rule and What It Means

 This is the Code civil's deliberate protection of biological filiation.
 Quebec's legal tradition views biological parenthood as a profound legal status that requires maximum protection before it is permanently altered.

-After the 30 days pass without revocation, the prospective adoptive family can proceed with the formal placement process and court judgment.
+After the 30 days pass without withdrawal, the prospective adoptive family can proceed with the formal placement process and court judgment, but the person may still apply to the court for return before the placement order is made.

 Free Download